Enjoy-CS/Crafting-Interpreters-Study/README.md

 # Crafting-Interpreters-Study

-This repository for study issues and discussions.
+This repository is for study issues, logs, and discussions.

 *** This study is being equally contributed. ***